 I’ve always got several things on the go, whether they are musical collaborations, pieces of historical research or events to organise.

 I’m currently absorbed by organising an event in memory of Julia Clifford, the great Sliabh Luachra fiddle player who lived a few miles away from me for the last twenty years of her life.
-The event – “I Looked East and I Looked West” will take place in Suffolk in early 2019.
+The event – “I Looked East and I Looked West” will take place in Suffolk in April 2019.

 My research page includes more details about Julia Clifford.